AdStack/adstack.github.io/Readme.md

 ### Build Process and Development

 While developing, use `grunt watch` to let grunt automagically compile production assets when files change.
 Production assets go in the `dist` folder.

-### Styles and Layout

-The layout uses a custom grid system that is loosely based on Twitter Bootstrap's 12-column grid.